Dan-wanna-M/kbnf/README.md

 ## Add to your project

-Simply run `cargo add kbnf` in your command line.
+Simply add it to your `Cargo.toml` or run `cargo add kbnf` in your command line.

 ## Performance